csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

   <img style="width: 50%; margin-bottom: 15px" src="/assets/gmail_mid_email.jpg">
 </div>

-The email content has been blurred out for the sake of privary (but for the curious readers, the email contained an invitation to a Patti LuPone concert).
+The email content has been blurred out for the sake of privacy (but for the curious readers, the email contained an invitation to a Patti LuPone concert).
 I was midway through the email, and instantly I knew to whom I wanted to forward the email.
 That's when I went looking for the forward button.

 There isn't a forward button or reply button in the main content section of the email (the part of the photo that is blurred out).
 And unlike Google Maps or Gmail on Android, there's no [floating action button](https://www.google.com/design/spec/components/buttons-floating-action-button.html#buttons-floating-action-button-floating-action-button) that's "sticky" and always present on the screen in some form.